BrandonS09/BrandonS09/README.md

 # ```<Hello World/>```

+## Current Projects:
+ - [PNT - Preliminary Neural Network](https://github.com/5tormm/PNT-Preliminary-Neural-Network) A simple neural network that isn't too advanced and is still very much in its preliminary stages

 ## Past Projects:
   - [Screen Reminder](https://github.com/5tormm/ScreenReminder) A desktop app that uses custom tkinter to periodically remind you to take a break from the screen
   - [Social Book](https://github.com/5tormm/SocialBook) A simple social media website made with Django